HMS Bangor (J00)

 HMS Bangor was a Bangor-class minesweeper of the Royal Navy that served during the Second World War.
-She was built at the Harland and Wolff shipyard in Govan, Scotland.
+She was built at the Harland & Wolff shipyard in Govan, Scotland.
 Bangor was the lead vessel of her class and one of the diesel-engined versions.
 She was ordered on 12 July 1939, laid down on 19 September 1939, launched on 23 May 1940, and commissioned on 7 November 1940.
+She is named after the Northern Ireland seaside town of the same name.